mdminhazulhaque/opencv2410-mingw-bin/README.md

 # FFMPEG

-FFMPEG support has been tested using x264 encodec video. `opencv_ffmpeg2410.dll` has been included inside `bin` directory.
+FFMPEG support has been tested using x264 encoded video. `opencv_ffmpeg2410.dll` has been included inside `bin` directory.